How to Start a Real Estate Business: A Blueprint for Getting Started

 Building a Website and Web Presence

-Setting up a real estate website is another way to advertise.
+Creating a business website for real estate is an effective advertising strategy.
 While there may be a few initial startup costs, websites help support the professional look and brand of a business.
 Additionally, websites provide the perfect avenue to get data on leads and prospects.

 10. Set Your Sales Plan